Why I Chose Travel Therapy

 There tends to be a pretty steady need for OT, PT, and SLPs (as well as many other healthcare professionals) across the U.S. simply due to the fact that there are more jobs than there are therapists (yay, job security!).
 However, some communities suffer more due to the lack of available therapists in their area (i.e. underserved and rural areas).
 For example, a facility in need in San Diego is going to have a much easier time filling a position than Barrow, Alaska.
 Travel allows you to temporarily work at a place in need and to be able to help underserved communities.
 Healthcare workers provide a public service to which, unfortunately, many residents in the U.S. have very limited access.
 Travel healthcare positions allow these communities to have access to health services that are desperately needed.

-So if traveling, flexibility, more money, less drama and helping communities in need sounds appealing to you, you might want to consider a traveling healthcare professional career.
+If traveling, flexibility, more money, less drama and helping communities in need sounds appealing to you, you might want to consider a traveling healthcare professional career.
 I took a break from travel therapy for 15 months and I found myself counting down the days until I could get back into traveling therapy.
 I truly am happy I decided to take a chance on travel therapy!

 Would you or do you travel full time for work?
 Leave a comment below!